The following IP guidance note provides comprehensive and up to date legal information covering:

 As of exit day (31 January 2020) the UK is no longer an EU Member State.
 However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This has an impact on this Practice Note.
 For further guidance, see Practice Note: Brexit—IP rights.

 This training scenario accompanies Precedent: Rights in databases—training materials.
 It is designed to help those new to the subject apply their new knowledge and achieve a deeper understanding of the subject.

 Meditech provided a health screening service, supplied via an internet-based analysis and reporting system, to Custech.
 The system used a medical device which recorded patient data to take a reading from a patient.
 The patient data were then inputted into system via a web-based processing system.
 The patient data were then reviewed by a qualified professional who selected from a range of options from menus.
 The menus corresponded with variables contained in a database.
 The database comprised a set of classifications of relevant physical characteristics, such as resting heart rate, recorded by the medical device.
 For each classification, the database contained a number of options such as ‘normal’, ‘fast’ or ‘slow’.
-Within the system, a risk status was associated with each option.
-Explanatory text was also provided in relation to the options to provide further information to the patient on their reading.
+Within the system, a risk status was associated with each

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.